niladri2002/GitaGPT/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.

----

-This README provides a general structure and overview of the GitaGPT project.
-You can modify it as needed to include more details about your project, installation instructions, usage examples, and any other relevant information.
-Make sure to keep it up to date and informative for users and potential contributors.